 There are 6 major exams given during the semester.
-You will be able to take each of these exams only one time.
-You will have 35 minutes to complete your exams and once you start them, you must complete them in 1 sitting.
+You will be able to take each of these exams two times.
+You will have and average of 2 minutes per question to complete your exams and once you start them, you must complete them in a single sitting.
 Do NOT stop the exams and attempt to resume them at a later date or time.
 Just like the chapter quizzes, accommodations are made automatically for those with accommodations on file at MCC.
 Rote memorization and practical application questions are utilized on exams.